bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-07-07-newsletter.md

   extend descriptor ranges, reactivate inactive descriptors, and make other updates using the `importdescriptors` wallet RPC.

-- [C-Lightning #4610][] opts: Add option to register extra TLV types to accept FIXME:dongcarl
+- [C-Lightning #4610][] adds an `--experimental-accept-extra-tlv-types`
+  command-line option which allows users to specify a list of even-numbered TLV types that `lightningd` should pass through for plugins to handle.
+Previously, `lightningd` considered all unknown evenly-typed TLV messages to be invalid.
+This change allows for plugins to define and handle their own custom TLV types unknown to `lightningd`.

 - [Eclair #1854][] adds support for decoding and logging of [warning messages][bolts #834] sent from peers like C-Lightning that have [recently